KirtimanS/Net-Clustering/README.md

 Sparse Net Clustering:
 We use an algorithm that takes a graph and clusters the vertices according to their nearness(number of hops) from a cluster center(Landmark).
 The way in which this is done is as follows:

+1. Find the diameter of the graph and make the extremities Landmarks.
+2. Look at the Central Node and make that a Landmark as well.
+3. Look at the leaves of traversal tree form of the graph and majorize the leaves.
+4. Choose the maximally distant leaf from the center after majorization and make it a Landmark and remove it from the list of eligible leaves.
+5. Repeat from step 3 till an upper bound for cluster centers is reached.

 What's the input?
 The input is an adjancency list, in the format as below: